 - Electronic Data Interchange for Administration, Commerce, and Transport, or EDIFACT, is supported by the United Nations Economic Commission for Europe (UNECE) and the International Organization for Standardization (ISO).

-Both standards have unique strengths and weaknesses, so it’s essential to consider which is best suited for your business needs.
+Both EDI standards have unique strengths and weaknesses, so it’s essential to consider which is best suited for your business needs.

 Regarding EDI services, the most commonly used standards are X12 and UN EDIFACT.
 One of the key differences between these two standards is the use of Terminators/Separators.
 Both EDI standards use special characters to separate segments and elements in the documents.